-Unlike pests with legs, fungus doesn’t crawl around your home, but rather takes the form of mold.
-While bugs often alert you to their presence, mold usually grows in rarely visited places within your home, making it harder to see.
+Unlike pests with legs, wood-destroying fungi do not crawl around your home but rather take the form of mold.
+While common household pests typically alert you to their presence, mold usually grows in rarely visited places—which makes it extremely difficult to find.
 However, mold releases billions of spores into the air you breathe.
-If you find you suffer from illnesses, respiratory problems, or allergies that get better when you’re away from your house then you may have a fungus problem.
-Persistent, musty odors within your home are also another good indicator of a mold problem, but it usually requires a professional to determine the source.
+If you find that illnesses, respiratory issues, or allergies get better when you’re away from your house, then you may have a fungus problem.
+Persistent, musty odors are also a good indicator of a mold problem, but it usually requires a U.S. Pest Protection professional to determine the source.

-Mold requires water to grow, so it often takes root in damp areas, like the insides of walls or ceilings that have been damaged by water or where there’s an active leak.
-This can be indicated by peeling or bubbling paint, discoloration, or bulging in your walls or ceilings.
-However, damp and humid areas (like basements) run the risk of becoming a host for mold.
+Mold requires water to grow, so it commonly takes root in areas that have been damaged by water or where there’s an active leak.
+(Water damage can be identified by peeling or bubbling paint, discoloration, or bulging in your walls or ceilings.)
+However, damp and humid areas—such as basements or crawl spaces—also run the risk of becoming a host for mold.

 Brown Rot, White Rot, Wet Rot, Dry Rot

-There are numerous different types of wood-decay fungi, but they all share some common features.
-Regardless of names like “dry rot” or “wet rot,” all wood-eating fungi require a degree of moisture from their host wood.
-Once they’ve found a place to grow, wood-eating fungi produce enzymes that target the wood’s cellulose.
-Cellulose is a stiff, sturdy compound that makes up the wood’s cell walls.
-By feeding upon the cellulose, the fungi consumes the very essence of what makes wood such an excellent building material, leading to the “rot” in their names and causing severe damage to your home.
+There are numerous types of wood-destroying fungi, but they all share many common characteristics.
+Regardless of names like “brown rot” or “white rot,” fungi require ample moisture from their host wood to survive.
+Once they’ve found a moist place to grow, they produce enzymes that target the wood’s cellulose—a stiff, sturdy compound that makes up the wood’s cell walls.
+When feeding upon cellulose, fungi consume the very essence of what makes wood such an excellent building material.

 U.S. Pest Protection: Protecting Your Home from the Bottom Up